pulibrary/ExcelAlmaLookup/README.md

 <img src='./img/example1.jpg'>

 They would like to search the catalog to confirm which items are owned by their instituion, and retrieve additional data for those items.
-Since ISBNs are a more reliable search key than titles, the user highlights column A contianing the ISBNs, then clicks the "Look Up in Local Catalog" button in the "Library Tools" tab.
+Since ISBNs are a more reliable search key than titles, the user highlights column A contianing the ISBNs, then clicks the "Look Up in Catalog" button in the "Library Tools" tab.
 This brings up the following dialog:

 <img src='./img/example2.jpg'>

-The "Range of cells to lookup up" field already shows the cells that the user hightlighted (in this case, the entire column A).
+The "Range of cells to lookup up" field already shows the cells that the user highlighted (in this case, the entire column A).
 So, it is not necessary to change this field.
 The user sets "Field to Search" to "ISBN".
 The leftmost result column is also already set to C, which is the first blank column to the right of the data.
 The user also sets 3 result types:
 - Call number - The asterisk indicates that this will be retrieved from the availability fields.
 (If the user wanted to retrieve the call number from a bibliographic field, they could enter a specific MARC field name, such as 050 or 084).
 - 035$a#(OCoLC) - This retrieves all instances of 035$a containing the text "(OCoLC)", i.e. OCLC numbers.
 - 245-880$a - This retrieves all instances of 880$a that are linked to the 245 field, i.e. the original-script version of the Chinese titles.